 The Company provides a benefit program for all eligible employees in the United States, including the NEOs, to provide them with retirement, savings, health and welfare, and disability coverage.
-The Compensation Committee works with the Committee's consultant and management to provide a benefit program that is competitive with other companies in the industries in which it competes for executive talent to support the recruiting and retention of employees, including the NEOs.
+The Compensation Committee works with the Committee's consultant and management to provide a benefit program that is competitive with other companies in the industries in which it competes for executive talent.
+The Compensation Committee wants the benefits program to support the recruiting and retention of employees, including the NEOs.